babasaraki/iandow.github.io/_posts/2016-8-14-How-to-use-Java-Serializers-with-Kafka.md

 So what are serializers?
 Serializers define how objects can be translated to a byte-stream format.
 Byte streams are the universal language that operating systems use for I/O, such as for reading or writting objects to a file or database.
 Serialization is necessary in order to replicate application state across nodes in a cluster.
 Java provides a default serializer for every object, descibed [here](https://docs.oracle.com/javase/7/docs/platform/serialization/spec/serial-arch.html).
 You can define your own custom serliazer, as described [here](http://thecodersbreakfast.net/index.php?post/2011/05/12/Serialization-and-magic-methods).

 Kafka stores and transports byte arrays in its queue.
 The String and Byte array serializers are provided by Kafka out-of-the-box, but if you use them for objects which are not Strings or byte arrays, you will be using Java's default serializer for your objects.
+If the JVM is unable to serialize your object using the default serializer, you will get a run-time error, like this:

+	Exception in thread "Thread-2" org.apache.kafka.common.errors.SerializationException: Can't convert key of class java.time.LocalTime to class class org.apache.kafka.common.serialization.StringSerializer specified in key.serializer

-The problem with that is that by using the default java serializer for Kafka you may create highly unportable serialization that other languages may have trouble decoding.
+Even if the default serializer works for your objects, you should still be careful using it because Java's serializer may not be compatible with the default serializers in other languages.
+In other words, by using the default Java serializer for Kafka you may create unportable serialization that other languages may have trouble decoding.

 You can create your own serializer for Kafka.
 A good example of that is [here](http://niels.nu/blog/2016/kafka-custom-serializers.html).